gkm2164/lengine-docs/pages/basic/index.md

 ### Recursion

-One of beauty of the functional programming is that we maximize the use of recursion.
+One of beauty of the functional programming is that the developers can maximize the use of recursion.
 Let's take a moment for implementing factorial.

 In mathematics, factorial is denoted as `n!`, and it's value is `n * (n - 1) * (n - 2) * ... * 1`.